-Implement a type IsNever, which takes input type T
+Implement a type IsNever, which takes input type T.

-If the type of resolves to never
+If the type of resolves to never, return true, otherwise false.

 For example: